Here are some answers to some of the basic questions that get asked about Website Design and websites.

 Web design is the process of creating the look and feel of a website.
 Many different areas are covered, including the graphic design and layout of each page.
 Web design is a lot different from web development, even though they are used interchangeably by many.
 Web design is seen by most to cover the look and feel of sites, while web development covers the aspects of programming and coding.

-A well-designed website can make all the difference to the way business is viewed by its visitors and potential customers, and will help them to take the desired action.
+A well-designed website can make all the difference to the way a business is viewed by its visitors and potential customers, and will help them to take the desired action.
 This involves creating a great user experience, part of which means optimising the design for mobile devices and their smaller screens and ensuring that it is easy to navigate and to use.

 Creating a website has never been easier, but creating a good website is just as difficult as it always was.
 It must be remembered that a website is a window to your business or organisation, so it is vital to building it in the right way.
 There are 4 steps.
 First, choose and register your domain name, find a web hosting company and set up the design interface, perhaps WordPress.
 Then comes the hard part, the creation of the design and content, and then the robust, secure web development.